ent-tbm/entgvsd1/sphinx/source/building.rst

 .. note::

-   1. EntGVSD can be cloned into any location.
-From here on, we will assume WLOG it has been installed in ``~/git/entgvsd``.
+   1. The git clone will automatically be put into a directory named entgvsd1.
+You can move the entgvsd1 clone into any location. or rename it as desired.
+From here on, we will assume WLOG has been installed in ``~/git/entgvsd1``.

-   1. To gain access to Simplex, contact Igor Aleinov *igor.aleinov@nasa.gov*.
+   2. To gain access to Simplex, contact Igor Aleinov *igor.aleinov@nasa.gov*.